Lins0415/ComfyUI_for_Image_to_Video_and_3D_Model/README.md

 7. After all the packages are downloaded, check the coding process to make sure there are no error occur.
 8. Then, run the "python main.py" and it should be provided you a server link "http://127.0.0.1:8188".
 9. Copy the server link and paste it on the browser, you should be able to see the ComfyUI platform.
+10. Download the two Models and save inside "ComfyUI_for_Image_to_Video_and_3D_Model\models\checkpoints".
+    a. model.ckpt (This model is for image to 3d.
+You can download it in "https://github.com/flowtyone/ComfyUI-Flowty-TripoSR")
+    b. tooncrafter_512_interp-pruned-fp16.safetensors (This model is for image to video.
+You can download it in "https://huggingface.co/Doubiiu/DynamiCrafter_512_Interp")
+11. The another model that needs to be download and save inside "ComfyUI\models\vae".
+    a. vae-ft-mse-840000-ema-pruned.ckpt (Here is the link: https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.ckpt)
+    b. vae-ft-mse-840000-ema-pruned.safetensors (Here is the link: https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.safetensors)

 ~Please Review the ComfyUI References